 Take the First Step Toward Relief With a Free Vein Screening

-At The Vein Center of Florida and The Vein Center of South Baldwin, we know it’s important to take the first step to getting relief from painful, embarrassing varicose veins and unsightly spider veins.
+At The Vein Center of Florida and The Vein Center of South Baldwin, we know it’s important to take the first step in getting relief from painful, embarrassing varicose veins and unsightly spider veins.
 This includes being screened for vein issues, also known as venous disease or venous insufficiency, to identify and treat varicose veins and other problems before they progress.
-To understand the importance of vein health and screenings, we must first understand the vital role that veins play in our bodies.
+To understand the importance of vein health and varicose vein screenings, we must first understand the vital role that veins play in our bodies.

 Your Venous System

-Veins are designed as a series of one-way streets, equipped with valves to keep your blood flowing in one direction – up to your heart.
+Healthy veins are designed as a series of one-way streets, equipped with valves to keep your blood flowing in one direction, up to your heart.
 If these valves are weakened and start to fail, this causes a condition known as venous insufficiency.
 This means that the valves in the veins are damaged, allowing blood to flow backward and pool in your veins.
 When the blood pools, it exerts added pressure on the vein walls, stretching them and causing them to bulge and twist, eventually becoming visible on the surface of your skin.
 These are known as varicose veins.
 When smaller veins are affected, it results in spider veins.
 Both spider veins and varicose veins are a symptom of venous disease.

 Symptoms of venous insufficiency and varicose veins include: